concur/developer.concur.com/oauth-20/auto-connect-flow.markdown

 Before you can implement the Auto-Connect flow, you need to:

 * Obtain a request token by following the steps listed under [Registering a Partner Application][1].
 The **Application Authorization** section in the **New Partner Application** page includes a **Key** field and **Secret** field.
 This key-and-secret pair make up the request token.
 The value for the **Key** field is also known as the consumer key and it is the unique identifier for your application; the value for the **Secret** field is your application's client secret.
-The consumer key and client secret pair is the request token which is later exchanged for an access token .
+The consumer key and client secret pair is the request token which is later exchanged for an access token.
 You must safeguard and keep this information confidential as required by the Concur Legal Agreement.

 * Configure your application with the Connection Request API scope:
 ![][2]